vaelen/libFTN/FNTOSSER.md

 ## Signals

-When running in daemon mode, `ftntoss` responds to the following signals:
+When running in daemon mode, `fntosser` responds to the following signals:

 - `SIGHUP`: Reloads the configuration file.
 - `SIGTERM`, `SIGINT`: Shuts down gracefully.